mr2527/pop_OS-win10-KVM-setup/README.md

  If you are still having this problem some potential fixes are as follows:

  1. Downgrade your BIOS
- 2. Turn off USB/PCI sleep in windows power managerment under advanced settings
+ 2. Turn off USB/PCI sleep in windows power management under advanced settings
  3. Turn off Power Saving modes in power management settings

-**NOTE: I did find that turning off the USB power management settings actually helped me USB device passthroughs from turning off and disconnecting from the VM.
+**NOTE: I did find that turning off the USB power management settings actually helped my USB device pass through from turning off and disconnecting from the VM.
 Worked great and I have not had a single problem since.**